From Whale Tails To Visible Ovaries: The Evolution Of The 2021 Cut-Out Trend

 From there, we witnessed a whale tail comeback that, unlike the early-aughts version, now included pants with upper-butt cut-outs that only gave off the illusion of an exposed G-string.
 Next was a rise in visible underboobs on the red carpet, with highlights including Zendaya, Andra Day, and Vanessa Kirby at the Oscars.
 And finally, there was the introduction of floss fashion, or clothing that’s made up of mostly strings that you tie this way and that until something akin to a garment appears.

-Essentially, fashion has taken a turn for the naked, with the oversized suits and nap dresses of 2020 being replaced with something a little (or a lot) more revealing now that pandemic restrictions have lessened and lockdowns have been called off in the U.S. Finally, we can go out again, and in the process, show off the bodies we spent the last year-plus of COVID life protecting and learning to love.
+Essentially, fashion has taken a turn for the naked, with the oversized suits and nap dresses of 2020 being replaced with something a little (or a lot) more revealing now that pandemic restrictions have lessened and lockdowns are coming to an end.
+Finally, we can go out again, and in the process, show off the bodies we spent the last year-plus of COVID life protecting and learning to love.
 Cut-outs provide an easy way to do so.
 They also make showing off varying degrees of skin an option, with wearers being given the option to subtly display their shoulders (a great option for vaccine appointments!) or collarbones, or go all the way, leaving their entire midriffs or ovaries exposed.
 Pick your poison.

 And if today’s vast range of cut-outs doesn’t show enough skin for your post-quarantine wardrobe, there’s always the naked dress.